Yogesh Kumar Sabharwal: Significant judgements

+Over the course of his Supreme Court tenure, Sabharwal authored 175 judgments and sat on 630 benches.

-Allegations of Real Estate Operations by his sons
+Allegations of real estate operations by his sons

 During the 2006 Delhi sealing drive, the Supreme Court under Sabharwal demonstrated extraordinary zeal in demolishing a large number of commercial properties which were illegally running in residential areas.
 There were very extensive protests every day, and considerable political pressure, due to which demolitions would often be hindered.
 The court monitored events and regularly reprimanded the Municipal Corporation of Delhi for its tardy progress.
 As a consequence of the extensive bulldozing of buildings, legal commercial properties, as in the new shopping malls, rose dramatically in price.
 Particularly, luxury store owners and other upscale businesses were very keen to get into the limited mall floor space.